This page is a companion piece to the Life Log Collection.

 World & historical events

 The moments when you know history is being made.
+This will add interesting context down the line about what was going on in the world alongside your day-to-day.
 What to note:- What happened

 - Where you were and how you experienced it